patrickcgray/sci_compute_env/README.md

 ```
 4. Move into that directory
 ```
-cd uas_obj_detection
+cd sci_compute_env
 ```

-5. Create a Docker Image and Container based on the Dockerfile in the repo:
+5. Create a Docker Image and Container based on the Dockerfile in the repo.
+The `-p` makes that port on the Docker container visible on the host machine and the `-v` does a same for a specifc volume, so basically you're passing those through from the VM to your host.
 ```
 docker build -t <img_name> .
 docker run --name <cont_name> -it -p 8888:8888 -p 6006:6006 -v ~/:/host <img_name>